soubhik7/udemy-transcript-downloader/README.md

 - Creates individual transcript files for each lecture
 - Generates a combined transcript file with all lectures
 - Scrapes and saves course content structure
-- Supports both automatic and manual login
+- Supports email-based authentication with verification code
 - Handles Cloudflare security challenges
+- Runs in headless mode for better performance

 ## Prerequisites